 Your Contentful instance will now be connected to your Smartling project.

-STEP FOUR: Configure Contentful Connector
+STEP Five: Configure Contentful Connector

 When you have successfully completed connecting Contentful to Smartling, the Contentful Setting page has the following configurations